 Colorado 4×4 Rescue and Recovery was founded as a non profit organization in June of 2016.
 Part of this process included creating a mission statement to define the scope of the organization.
 The decision was made to focus on forest service roads and 4×4 trails in the state as most county roads can easily be addressed with traditional towing services.
 Our niche has always been to fall into that space between towing companies and search and rescue.
 It’s where we can put our resources, knowledge, and abilities to best use.
-Our mission statement can be found in its section off our Homepage for reference.

 4) Can I upgrade my membership during the year or do I have to wait until I renew?

 Absolutely!
 We’d love to get you on board in whichever level is the best fit for you.
 Joining as a basic member allows you to get the feel for the organization and learn more about what we do.
 You can always upgrade your membership to advanced – simply contact your membership chairman and indication your desire to upgrade.